wc-su/flow-chart/README.md

-# flow-chart
+# FlowChart
-flow-chart is a simple tool to draw flow chart.
+FlowChart is a simple tool to draw flow chart.

 # Front-end Technique